Is There Uber in Mexico? Important Info + Safety Tips in 2025

 Uber in Cabo San Lucas Mexico

-Uber in Cabo is also a tricky situation.
-There is Uber available in Cabo San Lucas and San Jose del Cabo, but it’s not technically legal.
+Uber in Cabo is also a complicated situation.
+There is Uber available in Cabo San Lucas and San Jose del Cabo, but it’s not widely accepted.

 You’ll still be able to use Uber and there are many drivers available, but at the same time, it’s risky if you were to get caught.

 Your driver may even ask you to sit in the front seat to avoid any suspicion.
-Plus, they’re not able to pick you up directly from hotels so you’ll have to meet them at a nearby pickup point.
+Plus, they’re not able to pick you up directly from hotels or the airport so you’ll have to meet them at a nearby pickup point.

 I would recommend not trying to use Uber in Cabo just to be safe.
 Regular taxis are widely available, have set prices, and are relatively inexpensive.